mainmatter/svelte-workshop/6-sveltekit-as-a-server.iapresenter/text.md

 # SvelteKit as a server
-SvelteKit is just a machine that takes a Request and answer with a response
+SvelteKit is just a machine that takes a Request and answers with a response
 ---
 ## Form actions

 ---
-	src/routes/(app)/sign-in/+page.svelte
+	🧑‍💻 src/routes/(app)/sign-in/+page.svelte
 ```
 <script>
 	import { enhance } from '$app/forms';